About the International Biology Olympiad 2017

 About the International Biology Olympiad (IBO)

 The International Biology Olympiad (IBO) is an annual event where students from all over the world compete on their knowledge of biology.
-The participants are school students aged from 14 to 19.
+The participants are pre-university school students.
 To take part in the IBO, the students must be in the top four in the National Biology Olympiad in their individual countries.

 - The IBO aims to provide young students with an educational experience, as well as promoting an interest in biology.